 - Recall information

-By extracting VIN numbers from classified sites, resellers can get a clear picture about the vehicles and make informed buying decisions.
+By extracting VINs from classified sites, resellers can get a clear picture of the vehicles and make informed buying decisions.

 Price comparison engines and car data aggregation